xxxx

 If you can’t communicate your wishes, you could end up in a care home when you may have preferred to stay in your own home.
 You may also receive medical treatments or be put into a nursing home that you would have refused if only you had the opportunity to express yourself; and this is when your attorney, appointed by the LPA, can speak for you.

-Allows you to name attorneys to deal with all your property and financial assets in England and Wales.
-The LPA document can be restricted, so it can only be used if you were to lose mental capacity, or it can be used more widely, such as if you suffer from illness, have mobility issues or if you spend time outside the UK.
+A Property and Financial Affairs Lasting Power of Attorney allows you to name attorneys to deal with all your property and financial assets in England and Wales.
+The LPA document can be restricted, so it can only be used if you were to lose mental capacity, or it can be used more widely, such as if you suffer from illness, have mobility issues, or if you spend time outside the UK.

 This attorney has the legal power to:

-You can give your healthcare attorney power to refuse certain treatments for you.
+You can give your healthcare attorney the power to refuse certain treatments for you.

 For example: